aappddeevv/graal-node-typescript-dotty/README.md

 # graal.js, node, typescript and dotty

-Combined graal.js, node, typescript and dotty test and writing a "plugin" to @graphql-codgen for generating scala.js code from graphql operations.
+Combined graal.js, node, typescript and dotty test and writing a "plugin".

 Obviously, you must make sure you run this with graal.
 See the .jvmopts for parameters you need to use graal when bundled your jdk is bundled with graal.